 ChatRequest into the provider-specific API shape.

 This split is deliberate.
 Conversation history is durable thread state, so the gateway owns loading, summarizing, and truncating it.
-Runtime instructions are turn-scoped, so the agent owns skills, retry instructions, task orchestration policy, and runtime facts.
+Runtime instructions are turn-scoped, so the agent owns skills, memory prompt context, retry instructions, task orchestration policy, and runtime facts.
 Provider adapters should only translate the already-built request into API-specific payloads.

 Why Prompt Compilation Is A Separate Crate